-The resident will be expected to conduct a longitudinal research project over the course of the training experience.
-A final manuscript of the project must be completed and submitted for publication, although acceptance is not required.
-Presentation of interim or final results at a professional meeting (e.g. HOPA) is expected.
+The resident will be expected to conduct a research project over the course of the training experience.
+A final manuscript of the project must be completed; submitted for publication is strongly encouraged prior to residency year completion.
+A poster presentation at a professional conference is required, presentation of interim or final results at a professional meeting is strongly encouraged.

 Leadership & Professional Development Experiences